By leveraging economies of scale and combined purchasing power, ERIS can lower the cost of access to scientific computing infrastructure.

 Get additional computing resources by funding compute node purchases for the Scientific Computing Linux Clusters

 The Scientific Computing (SciC) Linux Clusters includes both "general" nodes, available on a fair-share basis to all investigators, and "adopted" nodes, where priority is given to the investigator or group who purchased those nodes.
 The adopt-a-node owner also has the ability to leverage all shared resources, while incurring zero ($0) support costs for maintenance of their nodes.
-When idle, these dedicated nodes may share compute capacity with the general pool, benefiting the Partners research community as a whole.
+When idle, these dedicated nodes may share compute capacity with the general pool, benefiting the Mass General Brigham research community as a whole.

 Where resource isolation is required for processing sensitive data, ERIS HPC supports "private clusters" where storage and compute are separated from the main cluster.